How do I introduce students to Classworks?

 Login

-Hand each student their Login card with their username and password that you retrieved from the Student Roster Report.
+Usernames and Passwords: Distribute the Login Cards with the username and password that you retrieved from the Student Roster Report.
 To log in to Classworks, they must enter:

 Username

-• This was assigned by your school administrator
+- This was assigned by a school administrator

 Password

-• This was assigned by your school administrator
+- This was assigned by a school administrator

-Once students have signed in, their student page will display
+Once students have signed in, their student dashboard will display

-Reading and Mathematics are where students spend most of their time
+- These are the cards where students will spend most of their time.

-1. The "Call to Action" star may appear and guides students to where they should begin
+- The "Call to Action" star may appear and guide students to where they should begin

 Reading and Mathematics